Supporting Young Singers

 I undertook singing lessons with Yvonne Seymour, who completely transformed my voice and allowed me to develop into a dependable member of YBC.
 Through the generosity of the YBC Celia Burgan Bursary, I was able to continue with these singing lessons into the final year of my undergraduate degree.

-Molly Garratt
+Molly Garrett

 2019 & 2020